Last Updated : 8 September 2023

-In addition to above, certain parts of our website may ask you to provide personal information voluntarily (for example, we may ask you to provide your contact details in order to register an account with us, to subscribe to marketing communications from us, and/or to submit enquiries to us).
+In addition to the above, certain parts of our website may ask you to provide personal information voluntarily (for example, to subscribe to marketing communications from us, and/or to submit enquiries to us).
 The personal information that you are asked to provide, and the reasons why you are asked to provide it, will be made clear to you at the point we ask you to provide your personal information.

 When you visit our website, we may collect certain information automatically from your device.
-In some countries, including countries in the European Economic Area (EEA), this information may be considered personal information under applicable data protection laws.
+In some countries, including the United Kingdom (UK), this information may be considered personal information under applicable data protection laws.

 Specifically, the information we collect automatically may include information like your IP address, device type, unique device identification numbers, browser-type, broad geographic location (for example, country or city-level location) and other technical information.
-We may also collect information about how your device has interacted with our website, including the pages accessed and links clicked.
+We may also collect information about how your device has interacted with our website and electronic mail, including the pages accessed and links clicked.